When you’re new to herbs, many things can be intimidating. One of the most uncertain areas for many new herbalists is understanding herbal safety.

 Side Effects

-Because herbs contain plant chemicals and elicit a response from the body, sometimes they can cause some mild side effects in some people.
+Because herbs contain plant chemicals and elicit a response from the body, they can sometimes cause mild side effects in some people.
 Although this is rare, it’s not unheard of.
-Thankfully the most severe side effects reported from using herbs correctly are slight nausea, headaches, and sometimes rashes.
-This usually results from using the herb incorrectly, as in too large of a dose or for a prolonged time period, or because of a plant sensitivity.
+Thankfully, the most severe side effects reported from using herbs correctly are slight nausea, headaches, and sometimes rashes.
+This usually results from misusing the herb, as in too large of a dose, for a prolonged period, or because of plant sensitivity.

 Click here to learn more about plant sensitivities and how to check for allergies to herbs.